 The street address on their Texas Secretary of State filings and their website is actually a UPS Store (a rented private mailbox).
 They prefer to received their payments electronically, but if you are mailing them a payment, they ask that you send it to a PO Box at DFW Airport.

-The truth is that employers who think that a 10¢ database search (or a $25 database search, for that matter) is a good background check don’t have all the facts or don’t care.
+The truth is that employers who think that a 10¢ database search (or a $25 database search, for that matter) is a good background check either don’t have all the facts or simply don’t care.
 In either case, they should probably put the money they are spending on these cheap searches in an escrow account for their legal fees when they get sued.